GabrielEliezer/GabrielEliezer/README.md

 <!-- Presentation -->
 <p>
-  👋 Olá!
-Sou Gabriel, um estudante de Java apaixonado do Brasil ansioso para aprender e crescer.
-Explore meu perfil do GitHub para ver meus projetos e contribuições!
+ 👋 Hi there!
+I'm Gabriel, a passionate Java student from Brazil eager to learn and grow.
+Explore my GitHub profile to see my projects and contributions!
   - 🌱 I’m currently studying Data Science and Computer Science at Harvard <img align="center" alt="html5" src="https://img.shields.io/badge/Edx-193A3E?style=for-the-badge&logo=edx&logoColor=white" />

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with AI and Machine Learning.